SuperOfficeDocs/superoffice-docs/user-guide/en/custom-objects/udef/move.md

 > [!NOTE]
 > SuperOffice version 10 (released October 2021) introduced [Screen designer][1] with customizable screen layouts for specific user groups.
 Any custom screen layouts using screen designer may override the settings described below.

-When you add new fields, they will be placed beneath each other by default.
+When you add new fields, they are placed beneath each other by default.
 Each field consists of a label with a data field on the right.
 You can decide where in the grid these fields are to be placed.

 ## How do I move fields?